What is the Scope of Performance Management?

 - Organizational Performance Management: Measuring company-wide progress against strategic goals.

-Effective constituent planning ensures that every level of the organization is working towards a common vision and mission.
+Effective constituent planning ensures that every level of the organisation is working towards a common vision and mission.

 Companies should dedicate resources to skill-enhancement programs to improve workforce expertise.
 Examples involve:

-- Hands-on Training: Learning through real-world tasks in actual work scenario
+- Hands-on Training: Learning through real-world tasks in an actual work scenario.

 - Workshops and Seminars: Specialized training on industry trends and technologies.